Where can you find more in-depth information about the owners and benefits rather than just the promotional fluff?

 Is Sugar Bear Hair Vitamin FDA approved?

 Sugar Bear Hair is not FDA approved.
 As with all supplements, they are not regulated heavily by HSA or FDA (USA equivalent of HSA).
 Unlike medicine, the manufacturer doesn't have to be subject to stringent health and safety checks by the authority.
-SugarBearHair did mention they follow FDA-approved guidelines and the lab testing shown they weren't the worst in term of how much minerals are inside the gummies vs what was on the label.
+SugarBearHair did mention they follow FDA-approved guidelines and the lab testing shown they weren't the worst in terms of how much minerals are inside the gummies vs what was on the label.

 4. OverEating Sugar Bear Hair Gummies Have Side Effects?